Gottiee/asm-obfuscator/README.md

 - As the "prototype" ```rax: char *_decrypt_str (rdi: char* to_decrypt, rsi: int len)``` describes, the returns value is stocked in ```rax```.
 This returns value is an address pointing at a **new allocated map** containing the decrypted string.
 Registers used in ```_decrypt_str``` are handled by the function.
 > **It is up to the user to handle the ```rax``` register and ```unmap``` the new allocated map**.

+### Number obfuscation
+> This is done with a "int generator"

+A table containing numbers will be pushed on the stack at the very beginnning of the program.
+Each number will be split by the script.
+Lines will be added to the code to recompose it.

 ## TODO

 - [ ] fichier qui parse la ligne `def parse_line(file: str, new_file) -> str | None:`